K.Lea Schmitt-Eschle: Specialist Child and Young People's Counsellor in Brentwood, Essex (close to Romford, Chelmsford

 Welcome on my home page.
 I offer child and young people's counselling and therapeutic child and teenage support.

 Sometimes life can be difficult.
 Not only adults but also children, teens and adolescents can go through phases where not everything is going to plan.
 And sometimes those challenging situations can become especially difficult, create mood swings, anger, or a generally negative outlook on life.
 This can happen to all of us.
 There might have been a bereavement, exam stress, bullying or perhaps sudden life changes have had an impact.
-As a result feelings of anger, anxiety and insecurity can lead to withdrawal, challenging behavior or difficulties in school -only to mention a few of the effects this might have.
-This can also cause difficulties to find good friends, the tendency to engage in risky behavior or even our physical health can become affected.
+As a result feelings of anger, anxiety and insecurity can lead to withdrawal, challenging behaviour or difficulties in school -only to mention a few of the effects this might have.
+This can also cause difficulties to find good friends, the tendency to engage in risky behaviour or even our physical health can become affected.
 If this happens it is likely that the stress factors and difficulties have created a sense of overwhelm and we have not found a way to put the events and our feelings into perspective.
 Considering counselling or therapy may seem daunting but in these situations it is a useful and supportive way especially to help children and adolescents make sense of what is happening for them.
 The affordable specialist counselling and therapeutic support I offer can help with the child and teenage problems at hand and it is also effective if the difficulties you are facing have become more serious.